aharonium/opensiddur.org/posts/posts/a-blessing-for-you-if-you-need-one-from-rabbi-danya-ruttenberg_(danya.ruttenberg_2018-07-22).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 And Rebbi Elazar further said that Rebbi Ḥanina said: One should never regard the blessing of an ordinary person [<em>hedyot</em>] as light in your eyes, [as two of the great men of their generations received blessings from ordinary people and those blessings were fulfilled in them].
 And they were David and Daniel.
-David, for Araunah blessed him, as it is written: “And Araunah said to the king, May YHVH your elo'ah accept you” (II Samuel 24:23), and it was fulfilled.
-Daniel, for Darius blessed him, as it is written: “Your elo'ah whom you serve continually, will rescue you” (Daniel 6:17), [and this too was fulfilled when Daniel was saved from the lions’ den].
+David, for Araunah blessed him, as it is written: “And Araunah said to the king, May YHVH your <em>elo'ah</em> accept you” (II Samuel 24:23), and it was fulfilled.
+Daniel, for Darius blessed him, as it is written: “Your <em>elo'ah</em> whom you serve continually, will rescue you” (Daniel 6:17), [and this too was fulfilled when Daniel was saved from the lions’ den].
 </div></td></tr>
 </tbody></table>
 </body>